oshikryu/side-projects/readme.md

-This repo is a collection of different algorithms i've written in various languages
+This repo is a collection of different side projects i've written in various languages